Great-West/Protective Disability Claim Tips for Dentists

 Each disability policy has different, complex language that insurance companies may manipulate to circumscribe and restrict coverage.
 Before filing, dentists should make a coordinated effort, with an attorney’s assistance, to determine whether their particular claim is covered, and if so, how that claim is best presented to ensure payment.

-Great-West Claim Tips and Answers to Other Common Great-West Questions
+Great-West/Protective Claim Tips and Answers to Other Common Great-West/Protective Questions

 10. I heard the American Dental Association (ADA) disability policy is different from private disability policies.
 How is it different?

 The ADA Disability Income Protection Plan is an association disability policy.
 Association policies differ from individual disability insurance policies in a few important ways.
-First, the insurance contract is between the ADA and Great-West (rather than between you and Great-West) and the ADA is the policyholder.
-This means that the ADA and Great-West can change the underlying policy (and your coverage) at any time before you file a claim, without needing your approval.
+First, the insurance contract is between the ADA and Protective (rather than between you and Protective) and the ADA is the policyholder.
+This means that the ADA and Protective can change the underlying policy (and your coverage) at any time before you file a claim, without needing your approval.

 - Totally Disabled